rust-lang/book/nostarch/chapter03.md

 The value of number is: 5
 ```

-Remember, blocks of code evaluate to the last expression in them, and numbers
+Remember that blocks of code evaluate to the last expression in them, and
-by themselves are also expressions.
-In this case, the value of the whole `if`
+numbers by themselves are also expressions.
+In this case, the value of the
-expression depends on which block of code executes.
-This means the value that
+whole `if` expression depends on which block of code executes.
+This means the
-results from both arms of the `if` must be the same type; in the previous
+value that results from both arms of the `if` must be the same type; in the
-example, they were both `i32` integers.
-But what happens if the types are
+previous example, they were both `i32` integers.
+But what happens if the types
-mismatched, as in the following example?
+are mismatched, as in the following example?

 Filename: src/main.rs